krakenrf/krakensdr_doa/README.md

 Running these two subsystems on separate processing units can grant higher throughput and stability, while running on the same processing unit makes the entire system more compact.

+## Full Instructions
+Please [consult the Wiki on the kraken_docs repo](https://github.com/krakenrf/krakensdr_docs/wiki) for full documentation on the use of the KrakenSDR.

 ## Pi 4 Image QUICKSTART (KerberosSDR, or beta KrakenSDR Testers)

 We have a beta Pi 4 SD card image available here